PressCrew/infinity/dashboard/docs/docs/config.md

 	[script_conditions]
 	is_front_page = "sliders"

-In the above example, the sliders script would only be enqueued if the `is_front_page()` function returns true.
+In the above example, the `sliders` script would only be enqueued if the `is_front_page()` function returns true.

-All script conditions are evaluated on the `template_redirect` action at priority 10.
+All script conditions are evaluated on the `wp_print_styles` and `admin_print_styles` actions at priority 10.
 This is hard coded in Infinity and cannot be changed via any configuration settings.

 ### Advanced Directives